paolodenti/springcloud-sample/README.md

 **It might take 2/3 minutes to have the product service registered with load balancing on Eureka**
 <!-- markdownlint-enable MD036 -->

+Note: all ports are exposed, for debug purposes.

 ## Info

 * config server on port 8000